Skip to main content

 King of Meat was developed by Glowmade.

 King of Meat has received mostly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its music.
+Most players liked King of Meat for its gameplay but disliked it for its monetization.

 King of Meat is a single player game with multiplayer and local co-op support.